wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

     </div>
   </div>

-### Instrument your OpenTracing Java application without writing code
+### Instrument Your OpenTracing Java Application Without Writing Code

 If you need application observability, but don't want to instrument code for your Java microservices, use the [Wavefront Java Tracing Agent](https://github.com/wavefrontHQ/wavefront-opentracing-bundle-java).
 For more information, see [this blog post on the Wavefront Java Tracing Agent](https://www.wavefront.com/wavefront-tracing-agent-for-java/).